zydou/arti/crates/tor-proto/README.md

 since its APIs are needlessly low-level for most purposes, and it is easy to misuse them in an insecure or privacy-violating way.

-Most people should use the [`tor-client`] crate instead.
+Most people should use the [`arti-client`] crate instead.
 This crate is of interest mainly for those that want to access the Tor protocols at a low level.